|School Name||Nevers High School|

 During this school exchange, I felt that Japanese high school students smiled much more and were more amiable than French students.
 They gave me the impression of being open-hearted.
 In France, we never cry out, “cute!” in a voice as loud as Japanese people do.

 Regarding the Japan educational travel as a whole, the high school visit was a great experience, but what else left an impression on me was the visit to Koyasan.
-In Osaka the neon lights there were so bright and the place was filled with energy and liveliness.
+Also, in Osaka the neon lights there were so bright and the place was filled with energy and liveliness.

 I learned a lot about a culture I was not familiar with through this experience, and I think it would be great for me to share this experience back in France.
 I want to visit Japan again soon.